Prothrombin Time Test and INR (PT/INR)

 The time for blood clotting varies on the number of clotting factors in your blood.
 You may experience excessive bleeding after an injury if your blood clots in more time.
 Dangerous clots may deposit in your arteries or veins when blood clotting occurs in less time.
 The PT test determines whether a medicine that prevents blood clots plays its part in the treatment.
 High PT levels indicate that your body takes more time than recommended to develop blood clots.

 What is the purpose of the PT test?

-The prothrombin time test indicates and diagnoses the following:
+test indicates and diagnoses the following: